Define stateful firewall configurations

-- Enable UDP stateful inspection: Check to enable stateful inspection of UDP traffic.
+- Enable UDP stateful inspection: Select to enable stateful inspection of UDP traffic.

-- Enable UDP stateful logging: Checking this option will enable the logging of UDP stateful inspection events.
+- Enable UDP stateful logging: Selecting this option will enable the logging of UDP stateful inspection events.

-- Enable ICMP stateful inspection: Check to enable stateful inspection of ICMP traffic.
+- Enable ICMP stateful inspection: Select to enable stateful inspection of ICMP traffic.

 The ICMP (pseudo-)stateful mechanism drops incoming unsolicited ICMP packets.
 For every outgoing ICMP packet, the rule will create or update its ICMP "stateful" table and will then only allow a ICMP response if it occurs within 60 seconds of the request.
 (ICMP pair types supported: Type 0 & 8, 13 & 14, 15 & 16, 17 & 18.)With stateful ICMP inspection enabled, you can, for example, only allow an ICMP echo-reply in if an echo-request has been sent out.
 Unrequested echo-replies could be a sign of several kinds of attack including a Smurf amplification attack, a Tribe Flood Network communication between master and daemon, or a Loki 2 back-door.

-- Enable ICMP stateful logging: Checking this option will enable the logging of ICMP stateful inspection events.
+- Enable ICMP stateful logging: Selecting this option will enable the logging of ICMP stateful inspection events.